SeattleColleges/belindas-closet/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Is this issue related to any other issues?**\
+If so, please add "This issue relates to issue #< related issue >." to link the issues together.

 **Additional context**
 Add any other context about the problem here.